sachinrekhi/richtextpy/README.md

 An [operational transformation](https://en.wikipedia.org/wiki/Operational_transformation) library for rich text documents.
 Enables collaborative editing scenarios by providing a rich text document format as well as **compose** and **transform** methods for managing changes.

-This is a Python version of the [Javascript Rich Text](https://github.com/ottypes/rich-text) library.
+This is a Python version of the [Javascript Rich Text](https://github.com/ottypes/rich-text) ottype.

 ## Example